hackolade/docs/Studio/Submitforreview.md

 &nbsp;

+&nbsp;

+## Submit a change request

-In the repository view, click on the left menu item "Submit for review" to get the screen below:
+In the repository context, select as the active branch, the branch for which you want to submit a change request, then click on the left menu item "Submit for review" to get the screen below:

 ![Workgroup submit for review](<lib/Workgroup%20submit%20for%20review.png>)